 How can I ensure my mattress is vegetarian or vegan certified?

-Which mattresses are suitable for vegetarian or vegans?
+Which mattresses are suitable for vegetarians or vegans?

 Here is our range of suitable mattresses for vegetarians and vegans at John Ryan By Design.